HowieWork/howiework/public/README.md

 **Watch a video**:
 I also made [a self-introduction video](https://youtu.be/HY-1dhShcHk).

+**Sidenote**:
+It is worth to note I completely redesign and rebuild my portfolio website using React.
+It is a major update from [previous design version](https://github.com/HowieWork/howiework-v1-archived) preparing for my aspiring dev career.
+[View source code](https://github.com/HowieWork/howiework/tree/main).

-**UPDATE 02/12/2022**: Arrange notes on yesterday's career review; Focus on fixing issues on Portfolio and Resume.
+**Current status 02/12/2022**: Arrange notes on yesterday's career review; Focus on fixing issues on Portfolio and Resume.

 <br />